SwissDataScienceCenter/renku/scripts/generate-values/README.rst

 To run the script, you can set up a python virtualenv with the required packages or use our docker image.

+The script supports a number of different options: two specific options worth noting are the `--gitlab` option and `--output <filename>` option.
+The former is used when the renku deployment includes its own gitlab instance; the `--output` option is useful for separating the resulting secrets file from the program output.

 Using python
 ^^^^^^^^^^^^